Richard-Rao/Minesweeper/README.md

 # Minesweeper Using Java
 <span stype="color blue">**Inspiration:**</span>
-This game was primarily created due to my own enjoyment of the game and I wanted to see if my own understanding of the game was enough for me to recreate it.
+This game was primarily created due to my own enjoyment of the game and a test to see if my own understanding of the game was enough for me to recreate it.
 This is a rather simple version of the game made entirely of text.